allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

 # Registry

-*allo-team*
+*@thelostone-mc &lt;aditya@gitcoin.co&gt;, @KurtMerbeth &lt;kurt@gitcoin.co&gt;, @codenamejason &lt;jason@gitcoin.co&gt;*

-> Registry
+> Registry Contract

 Registry contract for creating and managing profiles

-*This contract is used to create and manage profiles for the Allo protocol*
+*This contract is used to create and manage profiles for the Allo protocol      It is also used to deploy the anchor contract for each profile which acts as a proxy      for the profile and is used to receive funds and execute transactions on behalf of the profile      The Registry is also used to add and remove members from a profile and update the profile &#39;Metadata&#39;*

 ## Methods